OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 *   coordinate with Partners on making the Netflix service available to members and providing information to non members about the availability of the Netflix service, based on the specific relationship you have with the Partner.

+*   secure our systems, prevent fraud and help us protect the security of Netflix accounts;

-*   prevent, detect and investigate potentially prohibited or illegal activities, including fraud, and to enforce our terms (such as determining whether and for which Netflix signup offers you are eligible);
+*   prevent, detect and investigate potentially prohibited or illegal activities, including fraud, and to enforce our terms (such as determining whether and for which Netflix signup offers you are eligible and determining whether a particular device is permitted to use the account consistent with our Terms of Use);

-*   analyze and understand our audience, improve our service (including our user interface experiences) and optimize content selection, recommendation algorithms and delivery.
+*   analyze and understand our audience, improve our service (including our user interface experiences and service performance) and optimize content selection, recommendation algorithms and delivery.

 *   communicate with you concerning our service so that we can send you news about Netflix, details about new features and content available on Netflix, special offers, promotional announcements, consumer surveys, and to assist you with operational requests such as password reset requests.
 These communications may be by various methods, such as email, push notifications, text message, online messaging channels, and matched identifier communications (described below).
 Please see the "Your Choices" section of this Privacy Statement to learn how to set or change your communications preferences.